hossein1376/kala/README.md

 This module is tasked with the data transfer inside the application, as well as to the clients.
 It features a general HTTP response function, besides many other helper functions each meant for a specific status code.

-`transfer` also is home to handful of structs that all implement `error` interface.
+`transfer` also is home to a handful of structs that all implement `error` interface.
 They are meant to be used as a mean of conveying state between other layers and the handlers.

 ### pkg